 - The warehouse already includes a considerable portion of available data

 Summarized, almost everything needed to use that part of our KPI solution as a central airline data warehouse was already available and working.
 And since our data warehouse solution offers the possibility to access data with 3rd party tools, like Tableau or PowerBI, the airline could directly start using it.

 Probably The Most Effortless Cloud Migration Ever

-Especially the financial benefits are obvious for the airline:
+Especially the financial benefits are evident for the airline: